-Any time the Dungeon Master defeats an adventuring group, add $1 \bullet$ to its army.
+Any time the Dungeon Master defeats an adventuring group, add $1 \bigcirc$ to its army.

-If the army reaches 10 ●, the Dungeon Master attacks the surface world.
-If the surface world has less than 10 ● (which is very likely), the Dungeon Master has conquered the world.
+If the army reaches 10, the Dungeon Master attacks the surface world.
+If the surface world has less than 10 (which is very likely), the Dungeon Master has conquered the world.
 Otherwise, he is defeated and the Age of Villainy ends.

-Roll Dungeon Master Construction 1 Trap: Drop a bead on the map.
-At the nearest dungeon tunnel location, draw a trap and place 1 ● on it.
-Traps fight as wandering monsters and only ever encounter adventuring groups.
-Once killed, the trap is gone.
-2 Lab: Add a lab 1 bead in size to the Dungeon Master's realm.
-3 Prison: At the border of the ZOC between the Dungeon Master and the largest population enslaved group, draw a prison and place 1● in it.
-If an adventuring group reaches this prison, the ● inside is added to their numbers.
-4 Hall: Add a fancy hall 1 bead in size to the Dungeon Master's HQ, or expand an existing hall by 1 bead.
+Roll Dungeon Master Construction

+1 Trap: Drop a bead on the map.
+At the nearest dungeon tunnel location, draw a trap and place $1 \odot$ on it.
+If an adventuring group encounters the trap, they lose \odot and the trap is gone.
+2 L ab: Add a lab 1 bead in size to the Dungeon Master's realm.
+3 Prison: At the border of the ZOC between the Dun- geon Master and the largest population enslaved group, draw a prison and place $1 \odot$ in it.
+If an adventuring group reaches this prison, the \odot inside joins them.
+4 Hall: Add a fancy hall 1 bead in size to the Dungeon Master's HO, or expand an existing hall by 1 bead.